-While we take versatility into account, it makes up a very small part of how we look at these ovens.
-First and foremost these are, in fact, pizza ovens.
-If you are looking to use this specialty oven for primarily other uses, then we are going to direct you towards something more along the lines of a digital oven.
+While we take versatility into account, it makes up a tiny part of how we look at these ovens.
+First and foremost, these are, in fact, pizza ovens.
+Suppose you are looking to use this specialty oven for primarily other uses.
+In that case, we will direct you towards something more along the lines of a digital oven.
 But at the same time, we recognize that these are a significant investment, and any potential versatility is a bonus.

-Similar to questions of portability, versatility is most directly related to size — mainly, the size of the oven chamber and the associated size of the opening.
-Most can accommodate a skillet or hot tray for roasting; some are large enough to bake long loaves of bread, like a classic Italian loaf or French baguette; others still are tall enough to bake round breads like boules.
+Similar to portability questions, versatility is most directly related to size — mainly, the size of the oven chamber and the associated size of the opening.
+Most can accommodate a skillet or hot tray for roasting; some are large enough to bake long loaves of bread, like a classic Italian loaf or French baguette; others still are tall enough to bake round loaves of bread like boules.
 But in considering the versatility of an oven, appreciate the fact that most of these portable pizza ovens are simply not designed with the insulation to bake bread with leftover, radiative heat like their more robust residential counterparts.

 There's much more to consider here than just baking pizza.
 With all the options available, sorting through specifications and features can make finding the best pizza oven more complicated than it needs to be.
 After putting each model through rigorous tests and real-life use, we have built up a wealth of knowledge on the best pizza ovens available today.
 In conjunction with our in-depth reviews, we hope that this article will help guide you through the selection process.